Restaurant Email Marketing

 Once you’ve determined a brand voice, be consistent across all customer communication, especially restaurant email marketing messages.

-As a result, your customers will recognize you immediately and become more comfortable with your company.
+As a result, your patrons will recognize you immediately and become more comfortable with your company.

 No matter the voice you decide to use, you should speak in that voice with a conversational tone.